The Sydney Morning Herald: History

 In May 2007, Fairfax Media announced it would be moving from a broadsheet format to the smaller compact or tabloid-size, in the footsteps of The Times, for both The Sydney Morning Herald and The Age.
 After abandoning these plans later in the year, Fairfax Media again announced in June 2012 its plan to shift both broadsheet newspapers to tabloid size, with effect from March 2013.
 Fairfax also announced it would cut staff across the entire group by 1,900 over three years and erect paywalls around the papers' websites.
 The subscription type was to be a freemium model, limiting readers to a number of free stories per month, with a payment required for further access.
-The announcement was part of an overall "digital first" strategy of increasingly digital or on-line content over printed delivery, to "increase sharing of editorial content," and to assist the management's wish for "full integration of its online, print and mobile platforms."
+The announcement was part of an overall "digital first" strategy of increasingly digital or online content over printed delivery, to "increase sharing of editorial content," and to assist the management's wish for "full integration of its online, print and mobile platforms."

-It was announced in July 2013 that the SMH news director, Darren Goodsir, would become editor-in-chief, replacing Sean Aylmer.

 On 22 February 2014, the Saturday edition was produced in broadsheet format for the final time, with this too converted to compact format on 1 March 2014, ahead of the decommissioning of the printing plant at Chullora in June 2014.

-In June 2022, the paper received global coverage and backlash to an attempted outing of Australian actress Rebel Wilson by columnist Andrew Hornery, and the subsequent defense of his since-deleted column by editor Bevan Shields; Wilson preempted the Hornery disclosure with an Instagram post confirming her relationship.
+In June 2022, the paper received global coverage and backlash to an attempted outing of Australian actress Rebel Wilson by columnist Andrew Hornery, and the subsequent defence of his since-deleted column by editor Bevan Shields; Wilson pre-empted the Hornery disclosure with an Instagram post confirming her relationship.

+Daily Life Woman of the Year

+In 2012, Woman of the Year (WOTY) awards were created by the editor of the Daily Life section, Sarah Oakes, inspired by the sexism faced by former prime minister Julia Gillard.
+Winners were selected as the result of voting by the public as well as a panel of judges appointed by Fairfax.
+Winners have included: